 How long after starting PSGAG will I notice an improvement in my dog?

 Because PSGAGs are but one part of a comprehensive approach to OA, most dogs will improve quickly.
 That said, the effects of PSGAG appear to be cumulative, so optimal results can be expected by the eighth week, when the frequency of injections drops to twice monthly.

 How long will my dog need PSGAG injections?

 OA is a progressive lifetime disease.
 Fortunately, PSGAG is generally considered beneficial over the long term.
-Because the risk of adverse side effects is quite low, long-term use of PSGAG is generally well-tolerated.
+Because the risk of adverse side effects is relatively low, long-term use of PSGAG is generally well-tolerated.

-In some cases, a dog's OA management can be fine-tuned in such a way that ongoing PSGAG dosing allows for a decreased dose or even withdrawal of pain medications (e.g., NSAIDs) that have a higher risk of side effects.
+In some cases, a dog's OA management can be fine-tuned so that ongoing PSGAG dosing allows for a decreased dose or even withdrawal of pain medications (e.g., NSAIDs) that have a higher risk of side effects.